kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 ![App settings](/img/posts/appgyver/app-settings.png "App settings")

-Christof mentioned that I gave my scanner build a version of 1.0.0 which might make the CLI nag me that there is a newer version of the scanner...
-I thought this was the app version number, but just in case:
+The version name field is used as the Application version field for a "normal" build.
+For a scanner build however it means the version of the scanner to be used, so it should reflect the latest stable scanner version, such as `4.0.2`.
+Otherwise `steroids-cli` will nags you about it.
+Once you make your final build you can use whatever version name youlike ;)

+So in our case (scanner build), let's change the version as follows:

 ![App settings 4.0.3](/img/posts/appgyver/app-settings-4.0.3.png "App settings 4.0.3")